GalvanizeOpenSource/l2c-html-css-2018/readme.md

 JavaScript is like the Muscle.
 It can change and move elements around on the page(not covered in this workshop).

-Is there a brain?
-There are many languages that can used used to access databases and send/receive information.
+Is there a "brain"?
+Yes!
+There are many languages that can used to access databases, perform complicated calculations and send/receive information.
 Some common languages: Javascript, Python, Ruby, PHP.

 ## Use HTML!